 Figure 2: Programs and Features window

-- Within the list of programs, locate your Office 2013 version.
-This may differ on various systems.
-For instance, our version of Office 2013 is called Microsoft Office Professional Plus 2013.
-To make sure you are choosing Office 2013, ensure that the Product version number begins with 15, as shown highlighted in red within Figure 2, above.
-Then choose your version of Office 2013, and then click the Change button as shown highlighted in blue within Figure 2, above.
+- Within the list of programs, locate your Office 2016 version.
+This may differ on different systems.
+For instance, our version of Office 2016 is called Microsoft Office 365.
+To make sure you are choosing Office 2016, ensure that the Product version number begins with 16, as shown highlighted in red within Figure 2, above.
+Then choose your version of Office 2016, and then click the Change button as shown highlighted in blue within Figure 2, above.

-- Now, the Change your installation window appears, as shown in Figure 3, below.
-You will see four radio buttons:
+- Now a Repair window appears, as shown in Figure 3, below.
+You will see two Repair radio buttons:

-- We chose the Repair option, and were presented with the Configuration Progress window, as shown in Figure 4, below.
-This might take a while.
+- We chose the Quick Repair option, and were presented the message window as shown in Figure 4, below.
+Click the Repair button to proceed.

-- You will finally see the window, shown in Figure 5.
+- You will finally see the Done repairing window, shown in Figure 6.
 Click the Close button to complete the Repair process.